Joel-Raju/joel-raju.github.io/content/posts/2020-01-08---Exploring-ES6-data-structures.md

 socialImage: ""
 ---

-Up & until ES5 the arrays and objects have been the primary mechanism for creating data structures in JS.
+Up & until ES5, arrays and objects have been the primary mechanism for creating data structures in JS.
 With the introduction of ES6 specification, some new and useful data structure abstractions have been added.